If you are a frequent reader, you know I think budgets are important.

 If you try to maintain a super strict budget, odds are you will fail.
 You may keep it going for a while, but it will eventually fail.
 The question then becomes, do you go back to your unsustainable budget or just give up on budgeting altogether?
 A not quite bare-bones budget is way better than an abandoned budget.
 Having some money set aside for fun allows our goals to be more attainable and helps us sustain our budget long-term.

-If you are like me, from time to time you feel guilty about your spending.
-On the one hand, this is a very good thing.
-It means the budget is important to us and that we are keeping it in mind.
+If you are like me, you feel guilty about your spending from time to time.
+On the one hand, this can be a positive sign.
+It means the budget is important to us, and we are mindful of it in our daily lives.
 It means that we are working hard towards freedom from our debt.
 On the other hand, this can be a negative.
 We can’t feel bad about enjoying life.
-Paying off student loans is important, but so is not being miserable.
+Prioritizing financial responsibility is important, but so is not being miserable.

 If you set aside some money each month to spend on whatever you want, you won’t have to feel guilty when you spend it.
-Reserve the guilt for fighting the impulse to buy a new car or other large unnecessary purchase.
 Make your budget a healthy habit, not a source of self-loathing.